Skip to content

 ms2 = my_script.py

-This will load the same script four times with the following arguments:
+This loads the same script four times with the following arguments:

 shutdown

-The shutdown function is called whenever NSClient++ is shutting down or the PythonScript module is unloaded.
-The function takes no arguments.
+shutdown is invoked when NSClient++ stops or when the PythonScript module is unloaded.
+It takes no arguments:

 from NSCP import log